If your ESTA application has been denied, what are your options to travel to the US?

 - There are also other reasons for an ESTA visa refusal, but these are not disclosed by the US authorities

-On examination, you may find that you made a simple mistake.
+On examination, it may be that you made a simple mistake when you completed the ESTA form.
 Look particularly at the information you entered for your:

 - Last name, first name(s)